ClemSc/OpenKeyMegalothorax/README.md

 Papáč, V., Raschmanová, N. and Kováč, L. (2019), 'New species of the genus Megalothorax Willem, 1900 (Collembola: Neelipleona) from a superficial subterranean habitat at Dobšinská Ice Cave, Slovakia', Zootaxa 4648(1), 165–177.

-Schneider, C. and DHaese, C. A. (2013), 'Morphological and molecular insights on <em>Megalothorax</em>: the largest Neelipleona genus revisited (Collembola)', Invertebrate Systematics 27(3), 317–364.
+Schneider, C. and D'Haese, C. A. (2013), 'Morphological and molecular insights on <em>Megalothorax</em>: the largest Neelipleona genus revisited (Collembola)', Invertebrate Systematics 27(3), 317–364.

+Schneider C., Minor M., M. and D'Haese, C. (2023) a new group of species of <em>Megalothorax</em> (Collembola) with Gondwanan distribution, and introducing an openly licensed interactive identification key of <em>Megalothorax</em> species.
+Zootaxa, 5228(2), 101–121.

 Schneider, C., Porco, D. and Deharveng, L. (2016), 'Two new <em>Megalothorax</em> species of the <em>minimus</em> group (Collembola, Neelidae)', ZooKeys 554, 37–68.